Diego Maradona Hospitalized At Ipensa Clinic Following Psychological Ill Health, Doctor Confirms

 Diego Maradona has been admitted to the hospital following psychological ill health, his personal doctor has confirmed.
 The former soccer star celebrated his 60th birthday just days before entering the Ipensa clinic in La Plata, located just outside of Buenos Aires.

-According to ESPN, the Argentinian coach received a medical checkup in La Plata, and his entry to the hospital is not currently considered an emergency.
+According to ESPN, via Google Translate, the Argentinian coach received a medical checkup in La Plata, and his entry to the hospital is not currently considered an emergency.

-Following Maradona’s admission to Ipensa, Dr. Leopoldo Luque confirmed the 60-year-old is working through a psychological problem that has subsequently affected his physical condition.
+Following Maradona’s admission to Ipensa, Sky News reported that Dr. Leopoldo Luque confirmed the 60-year-old is working through a psychological problem that has subsequently affected his physical condition.

 “He is not well psychologically and that has an impact on his physical wellbeing.
 My idea is to have him hydrated for three days, see the evolution and adjust the medication.
 Diego is a person who is sometimes excellent and sometimes not so much.
 He could be 10,000 times better, and bringing him here helps him.
 It’s very difficult being Maradona,” Dr. Luque said.